Tretinoin strengths: Which % is right for acne & wrinkles?

 Is a higher tretinoin strength always better?

-Dr. Chacon says that a higher strength does not always mean better results.
+Dr. Chacon explains that a higher strength does not always mean better results.
 Think of tretinoin like going to the gym, you don’t start with the heaviest weights.
 You build up gradually so your skin strengthens over time.

 Tretinoin works by gradually increasing skin cell turnover and collagen production.
 But when you jump to a higher concentration too soon, irritation can outweigh the benefits.